elem86/day18/README.md

 🎥 Screenshot below!

-💭 Streamlit is honestly one of the quickest ways to turn a CSV into something impressive — and interactive — in under an hour.
+💭 Streamlit is one of the quickest ways to turn a CSV into something impressive — and interactive — in under an hour.

 #DataAnalytics #Python #Streamlit #DataVisualization #Superstore #Dashboard #OpenToWork #OneProjectADay #Day18